 Andrade spoke of some of his clients’ experiences, one of whom said he “became” an astronaut who floated past a black hole, while others talk about listening to their own heartbeats.
 Still others just experienced “being.”
 There are a lot of things that can happen in one and half hours.
 This is what I found:

 Time is fleeting except when you’re floating.

 Caught in the rat race, caught in the parent trap, caught in the World Wide Web — whatever the case may be, life seems to move too fast for reflection.
 Time, however, is slow, meaningful, sometimes confusing when floating in the tank.
 The only distraction during the hour long session is your conscience.
 And, well, certain parts of the body that may be sensitive to salt, such as the eyes and shaved legs.
 This I know.

 Arms and legs are awkward at best when they serve no purpose.

-Floatation therapy simulates zero gravity.
-Because of this practically weightless experience, because there is simply nothing to do — including trying to keep afloat, which is odd in water — arms and legs seem rather pointless and even feel as though they are in the way of total relaxation.
+Flotation therapy simulates zero gravity.
+Because of this weightless experience, because there is simply nothing to do — including NOT trying to keep afloat, which is odd in water — arms and legs seem rather pointless and even feel as though they are in the way of total relaxation.
 But I digress.
 It’s probably just me who thinks arms and legs can be weird.

 Letting go is hard.